MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/PS-remoting-second-hop.md

 ### Example

-The following example shows how to pass credentials in an  script block:
+The following example shows how to pass credentials in a script block:

 ```powershell
 # This works without delegation, passing fresh creds